 - He helped fund the shipping and privateering until Congress censured him for seizing a neutral Portuguese ship.

 - Throughout the war, Braxton's land was pillaged and destroyed by the British, and it left him a much less wealthy man.
 He would never be able to overcome what he lost during the war and accumulated much debt from it.

 - Carter Braxton died on October 10, 1797.

 Charles Goodrich had this to say about Carter Braxton:

 The latter days of Mr. Braxton were embittered by several unfortunate commercial speculations, which involved him in pecuniary embarrassments, from which he found it impossible to extricate himself.
-Several vexatious law-suits, in which he became engaged, contributed still farther to diminish his property, and unfortunately led him unintentionally to injure sevral of his friends, who were his sureties.
-The morning of his days was indeed bright; but, like many a morning which appears in the natural world without clouds, his was followed, towards the close of the day, by clouds and darkness, under which he sunk, imparting an impressive lesson of the passing nature of the form and fashion of the present world.
+Several vexatious lawsuits, in which he became engaged, contributed still further to diminish his property and unfortunately led him unintentionally to injure sevral of his friends, who were his sureties.
+The morning of his days was indeed bright, but, like many a morning which appears in the natural world without clouds, his was followed, towards the close of the day, by clouds and darkness, under which he sunk, imparting an impressive lesson of the passing nature of the form and fashion of the present world.